September 22nd, 2022

 StudyTeam reports show that patient referrals lead to the highest enrollment conversion rates, with 13.5% of patients directly finding out about clinical trials through referrals.
 Sites and sponsors have the ability to streamline referrals using digital clinical trial recruitment tools.

-For example, when a site has an online enrollment platform like StudyTeam, an application programming interface (API) can be set up to automatically route referred patients from a sponsor’s recruitment partners.
+For example, when a site has an online enrollment platform like StudyTeam to manage their clinical trial workflow and patient database, an application programming interface (API) can be set up to automatically route referred patients from a sponsor’s recruitment partners.
 This digital process, referral partner integration, can reduce the number of lost referrals while limiting data entry burden for sites.
 At the same time, sponsors can identify which referral partners and platforms they should be prioritizing based on the quality of referrals.

 Other digital clinical trial recruitment methods can complement this referral process by bringing in additional patient candidates.
 Research shows that online recruitment strategies bring in patients more quickly and more cost-effectively than offline approaches.
 And StudyTeam reports show that 3.6% of patients find out about clinical trials through sponsor ads, while 7.6% of patients find out through site ads.
 Both sites and sponsors can benefit from placing social media ads and paid search ads to reach new audiences online based on interests and search queries.